 The progress figure maintained an upwards trend throughout the year and by year end had achieved and slightly surpassed the target.

 Key Performance Indicator 6.1.5: Permanent and fixed-term academic staff by rank (professors and associate professors)

-the figure fluctuated somewhat and the target was not achieved.
+Even though progress was made throughout the year, the figure fluctuated somewhat and the target was not achieved.